gardener/landscaper/docs/proposals/helm-manifest-deployer-ordering.md

 If later required, it is also possible to use the ideas of custom groups here to allow more control about the deletion order during an upgrade.

+## Feedback from presentation

+- Deletions should not be executed in central namespaces kube-system?
+- Exclude and include lists of namespaces in the selector context.